Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 - `Shader-simulation-exercise`  Example render of one shader in many situation (no rules)
 - `Shader-stress-test`          Test scene to figure out if your shader work in every situations

+There is three branch for now :

+1. **Master** : every one will see it at first and it need to be test and bug free.
+This is the stable branch
+2. **New Shaders** : When you have created something completly new and want simply to add it after some feedbacks if you ask it
+3. **Update shaders** : Basicaly when you want to polish or update any file.
+Add modification to something that exist allready

+The name folder will be replaced soon by

+- `Shader`                      --> `Shaders`
+- `Shader-ball-scene`           --> `Ball-scene-renders`
+- `Shader-simulation-exercise`  --> `Example-renders`
+- `Shader-stress-test`          --> `Stress-test`

 If you don't know how github work look at this beginning article https://guides.github.com/activities/hello-world/ or `ask me` for help